 1.1.20 “Perfect Portal Solution” means the Perfect Portal online system/platform;

-1.1.21 “Premium Fees” means the amount payable per instruction as specified on the Order and Package Brochure;
+1.1.21 “Premium Fees” means the amount payable per instruction as specified on the Order and Subscription Feature Sheet;

 1.1.22 “Premium Features” means the additional features available only with the premium licence which are to be provided by Perfect Portal under the Agreement as set out in the Subscription Feature Sheet including (without limitation): (i) Branded Mobile App and Desktop Portal and (ii) Branded Email Headers for quotes and chase emails.